Monetization terms & review guidelines

 Approval does not mean "no rules from now on."
 To keep monetization active, you should:

-In serious cases (for example, confirmed fraud or serious policy abuse), Inkstra may pause or revoke monetization, and in some scenarios suspend your account.
+In serious cases (for example, confirmed fraud, serious policy abuse, or a clear pattern of knowingly spreading verifiable false claims about Inkstra under Section 3.6), Inkstra may pause or revoke monetization, and in some scenarios suspend your account.

 After you’re approved and your payout account is set up, your share of each payout period is determined by your engagement weight relative to other monetized creators during that period.
 Inkstra may hold or adjust payouts if there are unresolved disputes, chargebacks, or clear invalid-traffic concerns.